 Short day onions can be planted in warmer regions in September to November.
 In cooler areas plant long-day onions between February and April depending on the conditions, whereas day-neutral onions can be planted in October to November in milder climates, but are better planted between March and April in colder areas.

-In the UK, onions are usually planted from mid-March to mid-April, although look out for varieties that are also suitable for planting in October.
+In norther states, onions are usually planted from mid-March to mid-April, although look out for varieties that are also suitable for planting in October.
 Ensure you know when to harvest onions when you are planning the planting.

 If you don't have a dedicated vegetable plot, then onions are still a versatile option to grow as vegetable garden container ideas.